-UN Strategy for Sustainability Management in the United Nations System 2020-2030, Phase 1
+UN Strategy for Sustainability Management in the United Nations System 2020-2030

-In May 2019, the CEB endorsed the first phase of its Strategy for Sustainability Management in the United Nations System 2020-2030 (CEB/2019/1/Add.1).
+In May 2019, the CEB endorsed the Strategy for Sustainability Management in the United Nations System 2020-2030.
 In the document, developed under the leadership of the UN Environment Management Group and the UN Environment Programme (UNEP), the Board presents a common vision and strategy for internal system-wide sustainability in the area of management beyond 2020.
 Based on the analysis of existing efforts, results and gaps, the strategy offers a unified vision for the UN to lead on sustainability that is aligned with the Sustainable Development Goals.
 More information on efforts to bring sustainability in the UN system business processes here.

 Supporting climate action in the context of the 2030 Agenda